Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 FAQs

-Can Azure groups be passed instead of creating application roles?
+Can Entra ID groups be passed instead of creating application roles?

 This is possible but not advisable.
-The reason is that only Azure AD group GUIDs can be passed as SAML attributes.
+The reason is that only Entra ID group GUIDs can be passed as SAML attributes.
 This would result in creating a group named '9cd1c033-efad-4a96-9e8f-1650dc4137b0' in Studio Server instead of 'Designers'.

 Are there limitations to the groups mapping, for example the number of groups?